-(1) Performance-based restricted stock unit (PSU).
-PSU awards contain a performance condition and service criteria.
-(See Elements of our Compensation Program beginning on page 28 for more information on executive compensation.)
+- (1) Performance-based restricted stock unit (PSU).
+PSU awards contain a performance condition and service criteria. - (2) Restricted stock unit (RSU).
+RSU awards do not contain a performance condition but vest only after the service criteria is met.
+(See Elements of our Compensation Program beginning on page 29 for more information on executive compensation.)